Susan Langley

-Dame Susan Carol Langley (née Walford, born 2 July 1963), is a British businesswoman and civic leader, who served as Sheriff of the City of London for 2023–24 and is the Lady Mayor of London for 2025–26.
+Dame Susan Carol Langley (born 2 July 1963) is a British businesswoman who is serving as Lady Mayor of London for 2025–26.
+An alderwoman since 2018, Langley is the third female Lord Mayor (and the first to be styled Lady Mayor) and previously served as a Sheriff of the City of London for the 2023–24 term.

 An insurer and financier, Langley is the non-executive chair of Gallagher UK since 2015 and a non-executive director of UK Asset Resolution.

-Life

-Family and education
+Early life and education

-Sue Walford was born in 1963 at West Ham, then in Essex, the daughter of Shirley (née Manners) and James Walford.
-She was educated at Redden Court School before going up to read Geography at the University of Southampton, graduating BSc.
+Susan Walford was born in 1963 at West Ham, then in Essex, the daughter of Shirley née Manners and James Walford.
+She was educated at Redden Court School before studying Geography at the University of Southampton, graduating BSc.